Volodymyr Shcherban: Brief biography

-While in Florida, Shcherban was caught up in controversy by attending a $500-a-plate fundraiser for gubernatorial candidate Charlie Crist hosted by Donald Trump, which constituted an illegal campaign contribution.
-At the request of Ukrainian authorities, he was extradited back to Ukraine.
+While illegally visiting Florida in February 2006, Shcherban was caught up in controversy by attending a $500-a-plate fundraiser on February 3, 2006, for gubernatorial candidate Charlie Crist hosted by Donald Trump at Trump's Mar-A-Lago resort in West Palm Beach, which constituted an illegal campaign contribution.
+At the request of Ukrainian authorities who had issued an arrest warrant for Shcherban in May 2005 on charges of threats, extortion, intimidation and exceeding government authority in connection with the November 2004 elections in Ukraine which led to the Orange Revolution, he was extradited back to Ukraine.
 In November 2006, representatives of the General Prosecutor Office of Ukraine detained Shcherban at Boryspil International Airport, but after a few days he was allowed to go home.